eshoyfer/momath-math-sq/Linear-Regression/readme.md

 #### About Linear Regression

 Linear Regression is one of the most basic and widely used type of predictive analysis.
-It is used to explain the relationship between one dependent varible and one or more independent varible.
+Used to explain the relationship between one dependent varible and one or more independent varible, its use impact our daily lifes.
+This interactive visualization is therefore beneficial for young museum vistors to understand the concept at an early age.

+#### Exhibit Features

+* No limit of players-- the more players, the more interactive.
+* Player have to work together to win.
+* Effectively show the concepts of regressions such as how extreme outliers can affect the regression, weighted towards clusters of players etc..

 #### Installation

 Follow the instruction on https://github.com/momath/math-square.
 Place js file inside the /behs folder.

 #### Development